michael-muga/MyBlog/README.md

 # MyBlog

-a website that allows the user to put in his or her blogs by Michael Muga
+a website that allows the user to put in his or her blogs delete and even comment. by Michael Muga